 The cost for a basic monitoring system is £99 for the installation and then £26.99 a month for 36 months.

 The total cost is therefore £1070.00.

-The police response alarm system prices are usually between £399 and £699, it depends on what deals they’re currently offering.
+The police response alarm system prices are usually between £399 and £699, it depends on what deals they’re currently offering (as of April 2022 they are charging £500).
 The ongoing contract is then £29.99 for 36 months.